Chart Color Schemes

 Iconic Scarborough

-A $450 million mixed-use development featuring three towers (The Skater, The Surfer, The Windsurfer) with 370 apartments, 148 hotel rooms, Perth's first coastal convention centre, retail, restaurants, art gallery, WA Coastal Experience Centre and rooftop viewing deck.
-Designed by Hames Sharley for 3 Oceans Property.
+A $450 million mixed-use precinct featuring three towers (The Skater, The Surfer, The Windsurfer) comprising 370 residential apartments, a 148-room hotel, a convention centre, retail and dining spaces, and a WA Coastal Experience Centre.
+The project, designed by Hames Sharley for 3 Oceans Property, aims to create a landmark destination on the Scarborough foreshore.

 The Dunes Beachfront Residences